neu-spiral/DeepSpectralRanking/README.md

 The code in this repository implements the algorithms and experiments in the following paper:
 > I. Yildiz, J. Dy, D. Erdogmus, S. Ostmo, J. P. Campbell, M. F. Chiang, S. Ioannidis, “Deep Spectral Ranking”, AISTATS, San Diego, 2021

+To begin with, install all the package dependencies via ''keras_gpu_env_3_6.yml''.
+The following command executes this in an Anaconda environment:
+'''
+conda env create -f keras_gpu_env_3_6.yml
+'''

 # Citing This Paper